SMS Tiger (1887)

-Tigers career was fairly uneventful; for the majority of her active duty career, she was activated only for the summer training maneuvers in June and July.
+Tiger's career was fairly uneventful; for the majority of her active duty career, she was activated only for the summer training maneuvers in June and July.
 She participated in a major cruise to Germany in 1890, which saw numerous visits to other countries along the way.
 In 1897, she took part in an international naval demonstration off the island of Crete to prevent enforce limits on the Greco-Turkish War.
 In 1906 she was converted to an admiralty yacht and renamed Lacroma.
 She saw no significant service during World War I, and was used as a barracks ship from 1916 to the end of the conflict.
 Following Austria-Hungary's defeat, she was ceded as a war prize to Italy and was broken up in 1920.